CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Rebinding/DNS_Rebinding.md

 the setup, we have a simulated IoT device, which can be controlled through a web interface (this is typical for many IoT devices).
 Many IoT devices do not have a strong protection mechanism, if attackers can directly interact with them, they can easily compromise these devices.
-The IoT device simulated in this lab is a thermostat, which controls the room temperature.
+The IoT device simulated in this lab is a the rmostat, which controls the room temperature.
 To success- fully set the temperature, the client needs to be able to interact with the IoT server.
 Since the IoT device is behind the firewall, outside machines cannot interact with the IoT device, and will therefore not be able to control the thermostat.
 To defeat the firewall protection, the attacking code must get into the internal